jsr6720/goodreads-csv-to-md/posts/2019-03-14-talking-to-my-daughter-about-the-economy.md

 ## My Review 3/5

+### Date Read
+2019/03/14

+### Date Added
+2019/03/14

-In a word.
+My Thoughts: In a word.
 Economist are closer to astrologist than astronomers.<br/>There exist no way to test in isolation specific economic policies so it's important to be a part of the conversation.<br/><br/>Covers the most high level of concepts and uses pop-culture and of course Greek mythology to tell his daughter about how the world works to concentrate wealth while leaving abject poverty in its wake.<br/><br/>Silly side note.
 The author epitomizes the dad from "My Big Fat Greek Wedding".
 'Give me any word and I will tell you the greek root word'.
 Not a distraction just funny.

 ---